ordina-jworks/ordina-jworks.github.io/_posts/2018-02-05-Writing-tests-in-Kotlin-with-MockK.md

 ```

 I rewrote my test a bit in order to make use of the cleaner syntax the library had to offer.
-Note how defining the mocks and the mocking is a bit more elegant:
+Note how both defining and using the mocks is a bit more elegant:

 ```kotlin
 class ServiceTest {